NITDgpOS/Fearch/CONTRIBUTING.md

 jpm run -b /usr/bin/firefox

 ```
+To know about add-on development in details do visit [MDN Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK)

 firefox-search-extention is in its very early development stage, you can go over the issues on the
 github issues page and send in a PR.